xorbit/ManT1S-demos/README.md

 ### pir_client_socket
 PIR client to turn on the light on the light server when movement is detected.
-This client uses a simple asyncchronous socket command channel.
+This client uses a simple asynchronous socket command channel.
 Because it's asynchronous, it's easy to add other tasks that run "simultaneously" (cooperative multitasking).